 Statement of Reasons

-The junction of Colchester Road / Underwood Road has regular parking on the junction.
+The junction of Stoke Park Road / Sedgwick Road has regular parking on the junction.
 This inappropriate parking results in obstruction of the bus route.

 To address these problems it is proposed to prevent on street parking within the junction bell mouth and opposite the junction in accordance with the good parking practice mentioned in the Highway Code section 243, by this method it can be ensured that drivers are able to complete the turning manoeuvre without being obstructed thus reducing the likelihood of a collision.